 The public is invited to offer comments on the proposed Title 19 – the Unified Land Development – code at a hearing before the Board of Yakima County Commissioners tomorrow (Tuesday).

 Employees of the Sunnyside School District nearing retirement have been in limbo for the past couple of years.

 Sunnyside police are investigating a report of a stolen laptop taken from the 1600 block of Sheller Road.
 The victim reported the laptop missing last Friday afternoon.

 Police in Grandview have arrested seven persons wanted by authorities since last Thursday morning, not including an arrest made at a traffic stop.

-Yakima County Sheriff deputies are investigating a burglary reported in the 1300 block of Independence Road yesterday afternoon (Monday).
+Yakima County Sheriff deputies are investigating a burglary reported yesterday afternoon (Sunday) from the 1900 block of Braden Road near Grandview.

 A Prosser man rolled his pick-up truck yesterday afternoon while driving in a remote area of the Horse Heaven Hills.

 Sunnyside firemen have responded to five requests for lift assists since last Thursday and have made one welfare check.

 The music of the 50’s and 60’s has Phyllis Morris tapping her toes at the sock hop held last Friday night at Sun Terrace Retirement and Assisted Living Community in Sunnyside.